NamesMT/roo-rocket/README.md

 * `RR`: short for `Roo Rocket`

 * `rocket assembly` / `config pack` / `troop`:
-  * Refers to an object that `RR` can use to build out `Roo Code` configurations files, doing installations or development hot reloads.
+  * Refers to an object that `RR` can use to assemble (build out) configurations files, during installations or development hot reloads.

 * `Training your troop` / `Crafting rocket assembly` / `Crafting config pack`:
-  * Refers to the act of you creating the required structure for `RR` to work, more details will be available in `trainer` template in the future.
+  * Refers to the act of you creating the required structure for `RR` to work.

 * `Rocket launch`:
-  * Refers to the process of the user installing your `config pack`, imagine you "ship" / "launch" your `troop` on a rocket to the user.
+  * Refers to the process of the user installing your `troop`, imagine you "ship/launch" your `troop` on a rocket to the user.

 * `Rocket launch customize`:
   * Refers to the user's ability to configure the launch parameters and receive the wanted `troop`, i.e: with/without memory banks instructions, etc.